boldflight/BibleConverter/test_EPUB/output/Acts.md

 [13] After they stopped speaking, James replied, “Brothers, listen to me.
 [14] Simeon has explained how God first concerned himself to select from among the Gentiles a people for his name.
+[15] The words of the prophets agree with this, as it is written, [16] ‘After this I will return, and I will rebuild the fallen tent of David;
+I will rebuild its ruins and restore it,
+[17] so that the rest of humanity may seek the Lord, [18] namely, all the Gentiles I have called to be my own,’ says the Lord, who makes these things known from long ago.
-[15] The words of the prophets agree with this, as it is written, [19] “Therefore I conclude that we should not cause extra difficulty for those among the Gentiles who are turning to God, [20] but that we should write them a letter telling them to abstain from things defiled by idols and from sexual immorality and from what has been strangled and from blood.
+[19] “Therefore I conclude that we should not cause extra difficulty for those among the Gentiles who are turning to God, [20] but that we should write them a letter telling them to abstain from things defiled by idols and from sexual immorality and from what has been strangled and from blood.
 [21] For Moses has had those who proclaim him in every town from ancient times, because he is read aloud in the synagogues every Sabbath.”